kanthgithub/ticketbooking/README.md

-# Ticket Booking -Smart Contracts
+# Online Ticket Booking System -Smart Contracts

-# Online Ticket Booking System
+## Requirements:

 1. ticket issuers should be able to add new movies , Other shows with the price & date information for the show.
 2. Ticket buyers should be able to book a movie/show based on its availability and date.